caphodel/brackets-runscript/README.md

 Usefull if you developing a brackets extension or just to try/test your script inside brackets.

+especially if you have extension like console plus (https://github.com/sixertoy/brackets-console-plus), so you don't have to open developer console at all.

 #Usage

 Just select the text that you want to run -> right click -> Run Script as JS.